Incerto13/notes-client/README.md

 $ yarn run dev
 ```

-- client app can be accessed on http://localhost:5173
+- client app can be accessed on http://localhost:8080

+- live version of demo app found here at https://solace.incertotech.com